 IMS Versi-Dredge for Spray Dredging

-Removing the discharge line from the dredge in a canal maintenance scenario and attaching the IMS Bi-Directional Broadcaster gives you the ultimate freedom.
-There are not anchor cables and no pipeline.
-You now have a self-propelled Versi-Dredge with no pipe and you can spray your discharge up to 24m (80 ft.) away to the bank.
+Attaching the IMS Bi-Directional Broadcaster gives you the ultimate freedom without anchor cables or pipelines.
+The self-propelled Versi-Dredge with the attachment can spray up to 24m (80 ft.) away.
 This allows for continuous uninterrupted dredging at peak production levels.
-The Versi-Dredge outfitted with the Broadcaster in a canal can replace the use of 3-4 excavators.
-The other benefit is that the material is returned in gradual layers and settles in the grasses and vegetation on shore instead of in large piles that must be moved to a landfill.
+The material is returned in gradual layers and settles in the grasses and vegetation onshore instead of in large piles that must be moved to a landfill.

 By utilizing the IMS Bi-Directional Broadcaster Discharge Attachment on your Versi-Dredge system you will be able to use the Versi-Dredge for beneficial spray dredging of nutrients on marshes and wetlands adjacent to the waterway in the dredging area.

 Spreading dredged material out on the marsh surface is one of the methods proposed for supplying mineral matter to sediment starved marshes.
 In addition, dredged material is being used in marshes to mitigate for the impacts of canal dredging.
 Plants in the sediment affected areas positively respond to increasing depths of added sediment, and plant height and cover were great with increasing sediment deposition from spray pipe dredging.